 - Cook the ground beef in a skillet over medium heat until browned.
 Drain any excess fat.

-- In a separate pot, steam the carrots and green beans until tender.
+- Steam the carrots and green beans in a separate pot until tender.

-This meal is great for dogs with sensitive stomachs, as pumpkin helps soothe digestion.
+This meal is great for dogs with sensitive stomachs, as pumpkin helps with digestion.
+It’s also a wonderful source of fiber and lean protein.

 - 1 pound cooked chicken breast, shredded